 This nuts-and-bolts session covers everything you need to know to produce a magazine that meets your institution's goals, makes your boss and the president happy, and is welcomed and read by your readers.
 Learn how to create an effective and time-saving editorial plan, make the case for more resources, work successfully with your designer, and take the magazine from concept through production.
 We will use the Carleton College Voice as a case study, but also examine several college and university magazines that are doing it right — and few who could be doing it better.

-Teresa Scalzo, Creative Director, College Communications, Editor, Carleton College Voice, Carleton College
+Teresa Scalzo, Director of Creative Services, Carleton College